slutske22/leaflet-arrowheads/README.md

 ## Usage

+Vectorhats can be applied to any polyline, whether unisegmental, multisegmental, continuous, or discontinuous:

+`var myVector = L.polyline([ coords ]).vectorhats()`

+Vectorhats will be added to your polyline and will automatically be added to and removed from the map when you call add and remove methods on your polyline:

+`myVector.addTo(map)` or `myVector.remove()`

+If you need to access the vectorhats directly, you can call the `.getVectorhats()` method on your polyline.

+`myVector.getVectorhats().remove() // will remove hat from vector`

 ## Options

 Leaflet-vectorhats offers a variety of options for rendering and styling vectorhats.
 See the options table below.<br>